By Seymour Topping with additional editing by Sig Gissler

 Over the years the Pulitzer board has at times been targeted by critics for awards made or not made.
 Controversies also have arisen over decisions made by the board counter to the advice of juries.
 Given the subjective nature of the award process, this was inevitable.
 The board has not been captive to popular inclinations.
 Many, if not most, of the honored books have not been on bestseller lists, and many of the winning plays have been staged off-Broadway or in regional theaters.

 In journalism the major newspapers, such as The New York Times, The Wall Street Journal, and The Washington Post, have harvested many of the awards, but the board also has often reached out to work done by small, little-known papers.
 The Public Service award in 1995 went to The Virgin Islands Daily News, St. Thomas, for its disclosure of the links between the region's rampant crime rate and corruption in the local criminal justice system.
 In 2005, the investigative reporting award went to Willamette Week, an alternative newspaper in Portland, Oregon, for its exposure of a former governor's long concealed sexual misconduct with a 14-year-old girl.
 In 2008, the feature photography prize was captured by the Concord (N.H.)
 Monitor for its portrayal of a family coping with a parent's terminal illness.
 In 2010, the Public Service prize went to the Bristol, Va., Herald Courier, a small daily, for exposing the mismanagement of natural gas royalties owed to thousands of landowners.
+And in 2013, the National Reporting prize was won by InsideClimate News, a small online news organization.

 In letters, the board has grown less conservative over the years in matters of taste.
 In 1963 the drama jury nominated Edward Albee's Who's Afraid of Virginia Woolf?, but the board found the script insufficiently "uplifting," a complaint that related to arguments over sexual permissiveness and rough dialogue.
 In 1993 the prize went to Tony Kushner's Angels in America: Millennium Approaches, a play that dealt with problems of homosexuality and AIDS and whose script was replete with obscenities.
 On the same debated issue of taste, the board in 1941 denied the fiction prize to Ernest Hemingway's For Whom the Bell Tolls, but gave him the award in 1953 for The Old Man and the Sea, a lesser work.